Using the Document Store

 @FunctionContext.expose

-def document_find_text(context: FunctionContext, id: int) -> dict[str, Any] | None:
+def document_find_text(context: FunctionContext, id: int) -> str | None:

-# Find one document by its ID
+# Find one document by its ID.

 @FunctionContext.expose